-From housing the Abarca Family Collection to our collaborations and programs, the LCAC is committed to harnessing the creative economy by putting its transformative power in the hands of Artists + Families + Youth + Educators.
+From housing the Abarca Family Collection to our colaboraciones and programas, the LCAC is committed to harnessing the creative economy by putting its transformative power in the hands of

 To Advance and Elevate the Artistic and Intellectual Contributions of Latinos

-We aspire to be exceptional anywhere and everywhere.
+We aspire to be excepcional anywhere and everywhere.

-We create structural changes that connect families, neighborhoods, artist studios, classrooms, businesses,
+We create structural changes that connect familias, neighborhoods, artist studios, classrooms, businesses, and service providers.

 The LCAC Cultural Campus will span the Sun Valley and La Alma neighborhoods and become a model for sustainable cultural development.